sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### Steps

  * Infrastructure support will be provided to choose from following clis or in combinations based on the vendor.
- * Use command DPU:`show system-memory` to get memory usage on each of those DPUs
+ * Use command on DPU: `show system-memory` to get memory usage on each of those DPUs
- * Use DPU:`show system-health dpu <DPU_NUM>` to check memory check service status
+ * Use command on DPU: `show system-health dpu <DPU_NUM>` to check memory check service status
- * Use DPU:`pdsctl show system --events` to check memory related events triggered.
+ * Use command on DPU: `pdsctl show system --events` to check memory related events triggered.
    (This is vendor specific event monitoring cli)

 #### Verify in